digitaltwinconsortium/ManufacturingOntologies/README.md

     StartSimulation Endpoint=sb://ontologies.servicebus.windows.net/;SharedAccessKeyName=RootManageSharedAccessKey;SharedAccessKey=abcdefgh=

-    NOTE: If you restart Docker Desktop at any time, you'll need to stop and then restart the simulation, too!
+==NOTE: If you restart Docker Desktop at any time, you'll need to stop and then restart the simulation, too!==

 ## View results